-This hypothesis generates several testable predictions.
-First, by testing species along the vocal learning continuum (Martins & Boeckx, 2020), and extending this continuum to beat induction, species with a stronger sense of beat should be found among those with more developed vocal learning capacities.
-Chickens, great apes, parrots and humans are examples of species predicted to show, in this order, increasing abilities in both domains.
+species with a stronger sense of beat should be found among those with more developed vocal learning capacities.
+Chickens, great apes, parrots, and humans are examples of species predicted to show, in this order, increasing abilities in both domains.
 Second, isochrony should go hand in hand with synchrony but not with beat induction, so that species with developed isochrony should also synchronize.
-Third, empirical evidence for the rhythm-melody scaffolding process (Cason et al., 2012; Emmendorfer et al., 2020) could be large-scale developmental obtained from datasets, which should feature both humans and non-human animals, and contain data from as many capacities as possible from Figure 1.
-As ontogeny sometimes recapitulates phylogeny (e.g. Heldstab et al., 2020), one would test whether the same stepwise processes hypothesized above appear in the first years of human life (Höhle, 2009).
-Fourth, a partial neural dissociation between rhythm and melody may occur early in life and become less severe over development; the dynamics of this dissociation could be tested via longitudinal neuroimaging studies (Bengtsson & Ullén, 2006; Salami et al., 2016).
+Third, empirical evidence for the rhythm-melody scaffolding process (Cason et al., 2012; Emmendorfer, Correia, Jansma, Kotz, & Bonte, 2020) could be obtained from large-scale developmental datasets, which should feature both humans and nonhuman animals, and contain data from as many capacities as possible from Figure 1.
+As ontogeny sometimes recapitulates phylogeny (e.g., Heldstab, Isler, Schuppli, & van Schaik, 2020), one would test whether the same stepwise processes hypothesized above appear in the first years of human life (Höhle, 2009).
+Fourth, a partial neural dissociation between rhythm and melody may occur early in life and become less severe over development; the dynamics of this dissociation could be tested via longitudinal neuroimaging studies (Bengtsson & Ullén, 2006; Salami, Wåhlin, Kaboodvand, Lundquist, & Nyberg, 2016).
 Fifth, within Savage et al.'s framework, physiological evidence for the rhythm-melody gradual interplay could come from measurements or manipulations of the dopaminergic reward system and the endogenous opioid system, testing whether they provide complementary, alternating effects.
 Finally, most of these putative links can be, following Savage et al., modulated by species-specific social factors, such us group density and social networks.
-Likewise, their value as honest signals can be tested to provide empirical support for Mehr et al. using, among others, methods from cultural evolution research (e.g. Miton et al., 2020; Lumaca et al., this issue).
+Similarly, their value as honest signals can be tested to provide empirical support for Mehr et al. using, among others, methods from cultural evolution research (e.g., Lumaca et al., commentary on the target article by Mehr et al.; Miton, Vesper, Wolf, Knoblich, & Sperber, 2020).

-To conclude, the frameworks proposed in both target articles can benefit from a finer dissection of core abilities for musicality (Figure 1 and Honing, this issue).
+To conclude, the frameworks proposed in both target articles can benefit from a finer dissection of core abilities for musicality (Fig. 1 and Honing, commentary on the target article by Savage et al.).
 These must then be tested across species to infer plausible evolutionary scenarios.